lprisan/EverydayLA-Prototype4ResearchMethods/_includes/goals.md

 ## Goal of the session

+1. Every student gets an individual understanding of the day's topic/method
+2. Every student has the opportunity to participate in the discussion of the day's topic/method
-1. Every student should have the chance to communicate what the current ideas are
+3. Every student has the chance to apply the day's method to their own research proposal
-2. EVery student should get input/feedback about the major open questions they have about their topic